Curatorial Opportunities for DX Gallery

-DX Gallery is offering an opportunity to install a show in our gallery in Deptford for free.
-This incredible opportunity is for a curator or curatorial group to realise experimental public works or an ambitious project within a lengthy shop-window style gallery that is viewable to the public 24/7.
-Suitable candidates will be not-for-profit projects exploring contemporary art practice, proposing a temporary but critically engaged visual project.
-We are looking for fully-formed proposals, which take into account the unique nature of the space.
+DX Gallery is offering several opportunities to install a show in our gallery in Deptford from July 2017 to the end of the year.
+Each opportunity is for a curator or curatorial group to realise experimental public works or an ambitious project within a lengthy shop-window style gallery that is viewable to the public 24/7.
+Suitable candidates will be not-for-profit ventures exploring contemporary art practice, proposing a temporary but critically engaged visual project.

 Specifications of the available space:

-The gallery is fully glazed on one side and the full 20-metre length faces out on to Brookmill road.
+The gallery is fully glazed on one side and the full 21 metre length faces out on to Brookmill road.
 It is located very close to Deptford Bridge Station, and within 5 minutes walk of Deptford or New Cross Stations, with excellent access to East and Central London.

-- Promotion of the event through Deptford X newsletter
+— Promotion of the exhibition through Deptford X newsletter

 — Unlimited access to the space throughout the exhibition period